michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 ```

-Once resampled the new particle set is returned.
+Once resampled the new particle set with updated weights is returned.
+Here's a [link to my video result](/IMG/Sparse-Localization.mp4)